Your family lives abroad

 - you pay National Insurance contributions here

 - your child lives in a country in the European Economic Area (EEA) or in Switzerland with your partner or someone else - and depends on you to support them

-You usually can’t claim for a child who lives outside the EEA or Switzerland.
+You usually cannot claim for a child who lives outside the EEA or Switzerland.
 There’s an exception if your partner is a Crown servant posted abroad.

 You’ll need to let the Tax Credit Office know within a month if your partner and child join you in the UK.
 This is because your tax credits payments may change.

 Your partner gets benefits in another EEA country or Switzerland

 If you’ve got children and your partner gets benefits paid by another EEA country or Switzerland, this may affect your tax credits.